 Having said that, startups will also present big businesses with significant opportunities for growth – mostly through partnerships and investment opportunities.

-Companies which successfully seek out and leverage these opportunities will unlock new ways of creating value for their customers and new bases of competitive advantage for themselves.
+Companies that successfully seek out and leverage these opportunities will unlock new ways of creating value for their customers and new bases of competitive advantage for themselves.